-Based upon the TJPA Board's adopted implementation plan, the Project is divided into two phases: the design and construction of the Transit Center Building and Train Box as Phase 1, and the design and construction of the DTXas Phase 2.
-Phase 1 is primarily funded with committed revenues, and has completed major milestones including commencement of construction.
-Phase 2 final design and construction will commence when the required revenues and financing have been secured.
+Based upon the TJPA Board's adopted implementation plan, the Project is divided into two phases: the design and construction of the Transit Center Building and Train Box as Phase 1, and the design and construction of the DTX as Phase 2.
+Phase 1 has completed major milestones including commencement of construction, and the majority is funded with committed revenues.
+Phase 2 is at a 30 percent design level; final design and construction will commence when the required revenues and financing have been secured.